Open Now — 24/7 Plumbing

 Preventative Measures

-Preventative measures are key to keeping your shower drain clear and functional.
-Start by installing a hair catcher or a mesh screen over the tub drain, which will trap hair before it enters the pipes.
+Prevention is key to keeping your shower drain clear.
+Start by installing a hair catcher or mesh screen over the drain to trap hair before it enters the pipes.

 Make it a habit to clean these traps regularly to prevent build-up.
 Regularly brushing your hair before showering can also significantly reduce the amount of hair in the drain.